-The SPIN „Monitoring a Restless Earth” Innovative Training Network (ITN) is recruiting 15 highly motivated PhD students, or “Early-Stage Researchers” (ESRs).
-The positions will have staggered starting dates between May-October 2021 for a duration of 3 years.
+The SPIN „Monitoring a Restless Earth” Innovative Training Network (ITN) has recruited 15 highly motivated PhD students, or “Early-Stage Researchers” (ESRs).
+The positions had staggered starting dates between May-October 2021 for a duration of 3 years.
 For specifics, please refer to the individual project descriptions by clicking on the links below.

 Please ensure that you fulfill the following eligibility criteria for ESR (Early Stage Researcher) positions in H2020 MSCA-ITNs, as ineligible candidates cannot be considered:

 - Candidates can be of any nationality, and there is no age limit.

 - They must have less than four years of research career after obtaining their degree and not yet have been awarded a doctoral degree.

 - Candidates are required to undertake transnational mobility (i.e., move from one country to another) when taking up their appointment.
 Candidates must not have resided or carried out their main activity (work, studies, etc.) in the country of the recruiting beneficiary for more than 12 months in the 3 years immediately before the recruitment date.
 Compulsory national service, short stays such as holidays, and time spent as part of a procedure for obtaining refugee status are not taken into account.

 - For all recruitment, the eligibility and mobility of the candidate will be determined at the time of their recruitment in the project.